q-0q/website/public/markdown/psn.md

-# Project SilverNeedle

 ## About

-Project SilverNeedle (PSN) is a 1-vs-1 2D fighter. *PSN* is mostly inspired by modern titles like *Guilty Gear -STRIVE-* and *Street Fighter 6*, but also draws from a deeper ancestry of games including *Asuka 120%* and *Street Fighter III: Third Strike*.
+*Project SilverNeedle* is a 1-vs-1 2D fighter. *PSN* is mostly inspired by modern titles like *Guilty Gear -STRIVE-* and *Street Fighter 6*, but also draws from a deeper ancestry of games including *Asuka 120%* and *Street Fighter III: Third Strike*.

 ::video{id=https://osgho0ft4qfkeusc.public.blob.vercel-storage.com/psn-sindar.mp4}